MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins.md

    - You can reference any parameters you defined previously in the formula.
    - You can reference any Dataverse table rows using the `LookUp()` function.
    - For example, you can calculate the sum of two integers.
 Create two input parameters, X and Y, both type integer, and one output parameter, `Z`, of type string.
 You could use the following formula: `{Z:  X + Y }`
-   :::image type="content" source="media/low-code-plugin2.png" alt-text="Instance low-code plugin using Power Fx to derive a sum value with two integers":::
-1. Select **Next** to review the details.
    > [!TIP]
-   > Note the intellisense.
+   > Note the intellisense in the **Formula** box.
 Underlined red is invalid.
 Squiggly yellow means your logic might be affected by delegation limitations.
 Avoid delegation issues by using [delegable functions]( /power-apps/maker/canvas-apps/delegation-overview#delegable-functions).
+   :::image type="content" source="media/low-code-plugin2.png" alt-text="Instance low-code plugin using Power Fx to derive a sum value with two integers":::
+1. Select **Next** to review the details.
 1. Select **Save**.

 ### Test the instant low-code plugin